aerospike/aerospike-client-python/doc/client.rst

         versions prior to 3.6.0, non-existent bins being read will have a \
         :py:obj:`None` value.
 Starting with 3.6.0 non-existent bins will not be \
         present in the returned :ref:`aerospike_record_tuple`. \
-        The returned record tuple will only contain one entry per bin, even if multiple operations were performed on the bin.
+        The returned record tuple will only contain one element per bin, even if multiple operations were performed on the bin.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
         :param list list: a :class:`list` of one or more bin operations, each \